domichal/launcher/README.md

 Poorly organised, growing list of items on GameShell's main page and updates that were messing with my tidying ups.
 I like to move things around, categorize games in folders and don't want new items to pop up on my home screen uninvited, but I also don't want to miss out on what clockworkpi adds so want to be able to update GameShell launcher without a hassle too.
+I needed an up to date bare bone launcher that won't mess with my content and this is it.

 # Features